iifl-logo

 SECRETARIAL STANDARDS

-Secretarial Standards for the Board of Directors Meeting (SS-1) and General Meetings (SS-2) are applicable to the Company.
+Secretarial Standards for Meetings of the Board of Directors (SS-1) and General Meetings (SS-2) are applicable to the Company.
 The Company has complied with the provisions of all applicable Secretarial Standards.

-Pursuant to Regulation 34 and Schedule V of the Listing Regulations, as well as the frequently asked questions published by the stock exchanges (BSE and NSE), the Business Responsibility and Sustainability Report (BRSR) of the Company for the financial year ended 31 March 2025 has been uploaded on the Companys website and can be accessed at https:// www.hester.in/shareholders/reports-certificates This report includes disclosures on various initiatives undertaken by the Company from an environmental, social, and governance perspective.
+Pursuant to Regulation 34 and Schedule V of the Listing Regulations, as well as the frequently asked questions issued by the stock exchanges (BSE and NSE), the Business Responsibility and Sustainability Report (“BRSR”) of the Company for the financial year ended 31 March 2026 has been uploaded on the Companys website and can be accessed at https:// www.hester.in/shareholders/reports-certificates

 MANAGEMENT DISCUSSION AND ANALYSIS REPORT

-Management Discussion and Analysis Report is set out in a separate section included in this Annual Report and forms part of this Report.
-The Audit Committee has reviewed the Management Discussion and Analysis of financial conditions and results of operations during the year under review.
+The Management Discussion and Analysis Report is set out in a separate section of this Annual Report and forms part of this Report.
+The Audit Committee has reviewed the Management Discussion and Analysis relating to financial conditions and results of operations during the year under review.

 AUDITORS